 There is no cure for Dystonia.
-Most doctors don’t even know what it is and there are waiting lines that out months long (sometimes years long) to see doctors that do know something about it, but not much more or don’t know what they can do about it.
-Most of us are just waiting, waiting to be told what is wrong with us only to finally see someone who tells us its is all in our heads.
+Most doctors don’t even know what it is and there are waiting lines that are months long (sometimes years long) to see doctors that do know something about dystonia, but not much more than you or me, or don’t know what they can do about it.
+Most of us are just waiting, waiting to be told what is wrong with us only to finally see someone who tells us its is all in our heads, pschologically.
 They take our money.
 They take our health insurance.
-We pay for medications that only dull our symptoms but don’t take away the problem.
+They take our time.
+We pay for medications that only dull our symptoms, but don’t take away the problem.
 We fear losing our jobs if we haven’t lost them already because of the fatigue and the spasams and…

 Of course I am stressed.
 Here I am in school trying to get ahead in my life, for my kids, for me, for my family and trying to study after a spasm attack is like…..
 Its like asking me to go a few days without sleep and then open a book and take in what I read.
 I cannot focus.
 I can’t even concentrate.
 All I want to do is sleep even if I just woke up.